Kreyren/Discord_FF/README.md

-# Discord_FF
+# Krey's Anarcho-monarchist discord
-Repository of Krey's Discord Server (https://discord.gg/tJBusx)
+Repository for Krey's Anarcho-monarchist discord (https://discord.gg/tJBusx)

 ## Disclaimer
 This server is based on controlled anarchy concept you are joining it on your own risk and on your own free will.